 I felt like I needed to branch out, get away from the bubble of my area.
 That is where out of state university came in.

 Community college was an automatic no go.
-I felt it was underneath me.
+I felt going to a community college was beneath me.

 Looking back I would have saved a boatload of money to take core classes at my local junior college, stay at home to save money, and reset my eyes on transferring to a 4 year university perhaps after a year or two.
-I am paying for the student loans to this day mostly because of more money moron moments that I put myself in after graduating college.
-More to come on that later.
+I paid dearly for the student loans mostly because of more money moron moments that I put myself in after graduating college.

 2. Apply for scholarships (not paid scholarships) like it was a full time job